alix-tz/escriptorium-documentation/docs/segment.md

     You should also check [the shortcut page](shortcuts.md#edition-page---segmentation-panel) in this documentation!

 !!! note
     It is possible to create nested text regions or to have several regions overlapping.
-Note, however that this may cause strange behavior when you want to associate a series of lines to their corresponding regions, and above all that it is not possible to efficiently train a segmentation model to produce overlapping regions: kraken segmentation models are currently able assign only one type to a pixel.
+Note, however that this may cause strange behavior when you want to associate a series of lines to their corresponding regions, and above all that it is not possible to efficiently train a segmentation model to produce overlapping regions: currently kraken segmentation models are not able to assign more than one type to a pixel.

 ## Text line segmentation